stashed/docs/docs/addons/kubedump/cluster/index.md

 - `.spec.schedule` specifies that we want to backup the cluster resources at 5 minutes intervals.
 - `.spec.task.name` specifies the name of the Task object that specifies the necessary Functions and their execution order to backup the resource YAMLs.
 - `.spec.repository.name` specifies the Repository CR name we have created earlier with backend information.
+- `.spec.runtimeSettings.pod.serviceAccountName` specifies the ServiceAccount name that we have created earlier with cluster-wide resource reading permission.
 - `.spec.retentionPolicy` specifies a policy indicating how we want to cleanup the old backups.

 Let's create the `BackupConfiguration` object we have shown above,